hareemxd/process-wiki/Configuration Management Handbook/CM-02 Control Changes Process/1 Version Control/CM-02-001 Version Control.md

 ### Definition
 **Version Control** is the practice of performing and recording changes to data with **versions**.

 Version Control is a common feature of **Digital Engineering Tools**, as well as SharePoint.
-To perform edits, the engineer must "unlock" or "check out" the design files from a secure repository.
-After performing edits and sending or "committing" them back to the repository, the engineer creates a unique version with the following metadata:
+To perform edits, the engineer must unlock design files from a secure repository.
+After performing edits and locking the file back into the repository, the engineer creates a unique version with the following metadata:
 * Who created the version (**Owner**)
 * When they created it (**Timestamp**)
-* Why they created it (**Summary**)
+* Change Summary (**Commit Message**)

 ### When to use Version Control

 Version control is required when using DETs, including, but not limited to:
 * PTC Creo
-* Altium (or a separate configuration tool like SVN)
+* SVN
 * Cameo Systems Modeler
 * IBM DOORS
 * ANSYS